Helsinki-NLP/prosody/README.md

 ## The Helsinki Prosody Corpus 1.0

 This repository contains the largest annotated dataset with labels for prosodic prominence.

-The corpus is available in the [data](https://github.com/Helsinki-NLP/prosody/tree/master/data) folder.
+* **Download:** The corpus is available in the [data](https://github.com/Helsinki-NLP/prosody/tree/master/data) folder.
+Clone this corpus or download the files separately.

 The prosody corpus contains automatically generated, high quality prosodic annotations for the recently published [LibriTTS corpus](https://arxiv.org/abs/1904.02882).